Arnold & Porter: History

-Major cases
+Notable clients and cases

 In 1963, Abe Fortas of Arnold, Fortas & Porter, was appointed by the Supreme Court to represent Clarence Gideon in the landmark case of Gideon v.
 Wainwright.
 Abe Krash and John Hart Ely worked with Fortas on Gideon.
 This led to the Supreme Court upholding the right to counsel in felony prosecutions and requiring states to provide counsel to defendants unable to afford their own.

+The firm has represented BP in legal settlements over the Deepwater Horizon oil spill since 2010; General Electric in its $32 billion merger of GE Oil & Gas with Baker Hughes; AT&T in its $49 billion purchase of DIRECTV; and Pfizer in its $43 billion acquisition of Seagen.

+Arnold & Porter represented OxyContin manufacturer Purdue Pharma in opioid epidemic litigation during the late 2010s.

+Firm partner Axel Gutermuth represented AbbVie in its $63 billion purchase of Allergan.

+In 2022, the firm was sanctioned and fined $150,000 by a Suffolk County, New York, court for discovery disclosure breaches in its representation of Endo Pharmaceuticals in opioid litigation.

-Pro bono work
+Pro bono cases

 In 2020, Arnold & Porter attorneys helped secure a $14 million judgment for 12 Black Lives Matter protesters who were victims of police brutality in Colorado.
 The matter took 18 months to settle and required 14,000-plus lawyer hours.

 Attorneys with the firm assisted the family of Lt.
 Henry Ossian Flipper in obtaining the first posthumous presidential pardon in U.S. history, and represented Ukrainian mail order bride Nataliya Fox against international marriage broker Encounters International in a landmark case that helped to establish the rights of such women.

 The firm is co-counsel with the DC Prisoners' Project of the Washington Lawyers' Committee for Civil Rights and Urban Affairs, which represents prisoners at ADX Florence who allege deficiencies in psychiatric evaluation and care in Cunningham v.
 Federal Bureau of Prisons.